JUFO portal user guide

 Open access

-With open access filters, it is possible to narrow down the search according to the open access publishing possibilities.
+With open access filters, it is possible to narrow down the search according to the open access status of the channels.

-• Open access: Publication channel allows immediate open access.
+• Immediately open channels: Publication channels that allow immediate open access.
 Open access publishing can be free of charge, or a so-called APC fee can be charged.
 The sources of information are the Directory of Open Access Journals (DOAJ), the Bielefeld University Gold OA list, the secretariat's own manual checks and publishers' journal lists.

-• Self-archiving (immediate): Publication channel allows self-archiving of published or accepted version without embargo.
+• Channels allowing immediate self-archiving: Publication channel allows self-archiving of published or accepted version without embargo.
 Information source is the Sherpa Romeo database.

-• FinElib: Publication channel is covered by FinELib agreement for open access publishing (without or reduced APC).
+• Publication channels covered by FinELib agreements: Publication channel is covered by FinELib agreement for open access publishing.
+In the channels covered by the agreement, open access publishing is possible without APC fees or with a reduced APC fee.
 The details should be checked from the FinELib website.

 • All open publication channels: Narrows down the search for publication channels that are either open access, allow immediate self-archiving or are covered by the FinELib agreement.